Castle Cornet: History

 The construction costs for works, repairs, maintenance, and the garrison were met from revenues raised in the island by the Warden (sometimes called "Keeper of the Castle") under royal warrant.

 The advent of cannon and gunpowder led to the castle being remodelled (1545 and 1548).
-In 1547 the French, having captured Sark, descended on Guernsey; they met with gunfire from off St Peter Port and by cannon from the Castle.
+In 1547, the French, having captured Sark, descended on Guernsey; they met with gunfire from off St Peter Port and bombardment from cannon at the Castle.
 Additional building works took place.
-Prof. John Le Patourel mentions in The Building of Castle Cornet that in 1566 iron and hammers were taken to "Creavissham" (Crevichon), and that the island was quarried for materials for the castle.
+Prof. John Le Patourel mentions in The Building of Castle Cornet that in 1566, iron and hammers were taken to "Creavissham" (Crevichon), and that the island was quarried for materials for the castle.
 Sand was brought from Herm.
-In 1594 the "Royal Battery" was completed, as was the Sutlers house, and bastions of improved, polygonal form were constructed.
+In 1594, the "Royal Battery" was completed, as was the Sutlers house, and bastions of improved, polygonal form were constructed.

 Sir Walter St John drowned whilst staying at the castle in August 1597.

-In 1627 King Charles I reduced the Crown's cost of running Castle Cornet by granting additional rights to Guernsey in a charter, in return for which the island became responsible for supplying victuals to the castle, including annual amounts of 100 tuns (1 tun holds 252 gallons) of beer, 600 flitches of bacon, 1,200 pounds of butter, 20 whey (around 4,600 pounds) of cheese, 3,000 stockfish, 300 pounds of tallow, twelve bulls, wood and coal.
+In 1627, King Charles I reduced the Crown's cost of running Castle Cornet by granting additional rights to Guernsey in a charter, in return for which the island became responsible for supplying victuals to the castle, including annual amounts of 100 tuns (1 tun holds 252 gallons) of beer, 600 flitches of bacon, 1,200 pounds of butter, 20 whey (around 4,600 pounds) of cheese, 3,000 stockfish, 300 pounds of tallow, twelve bulls, wood and coal.

-Civil War
+English Civil War

-During the first, second and third English Civil Wars (1642–1651), the Castle had four commanders, the castle supported the Royalist cause whilst the Island of Guernsey supported the Parliamentarian cause, Sir Peter Osborne closing the Castle on 14 March 1642.
+During the first, second and third English Civil Wars (1642–1651), the Castle had four commanders.
+The castle supported the Royalist cause whilst the Island of Guernsey supported the Parliamentarian cause, Sir Peter Osborne closing the Castle on 14 March 1642.
 Throughout the siege, the Castle cannon fired on the town of St Peter Port, reducing many buildings and forcing the Royal Court to relocate to Elizabeth College.
-It is estimated that 10,000 cannonballs were fired at the town during this period.
+It is estimated that ten thousand cannonballs were fired at the town during this period.

 The island commanders (commissioners) were captured on a ship and taken to the castle.
-Imprisoned in the Carey tower, they made a rope out of flax, escaped from the tower, and returned at low tide back to the island.
+Imprisoned in the Carey tower, they made a rope out of flax, escaped from the tower, and returned at low tide to the island.

-In 1651 Parliamentarian forces took the Island of Jersey, which was Royalist.
+In 1651, Parliamentarian forces took the Island of Jersey, which was Royalist.
 Ensign Nicholas Robert from Saint Martin, Guernsey was with the Parliamentarian forces.
-While there he recovered the Crown of England that had belonged to Charles I from the Court House in Jersey and brought it back to Guernsey, delivering it to the Governor of Castle Cornet.
+While there, he recovered the Crown of England that had belonged to Charles I from the Court House in Jersey and brought it back to Guernsey, delivering it to the Governor of Castle Cornet.

 For nine years the Castle held out, supported from the Royalist Island of Jersey.
 Two years after the execution of Charles I, while under the command of Colonel Roger Burges, the Castle surrendered on 17 December 1651.
 The garrison of 55 were permitted to march out bearing arms and to leave the Island.
 The royal Crown was returned to London.
 Castle Cornet was the penultimate Royalist garrison in the British Isles to surrender.